Skip to content

 People care about privacy.
 Your employees, clients, and business partners have a right to understand what information you may have collected on them over the course of your business relationship.
 This includes simple pieces of information like names, email addresses, and phone numbers, as well as personally identifiable information (PII) such as social security numbers, financial records and more.
 Failure to disclose a privacy policy can have serious penalties.

-The California Privacy Rights Act (CPRA) is an extension of the California Consumer Privacy Act (CCPA) that enhances privacy rights and consumer protection for residents of California.
-The CPRA enforcement date is set for January 1, 2023.
+The California Consumer Privacy Act (CCPA) enhances privacy rights and consumer protection for residents of California.
+CCPA Enforcement began on January 1, 2023.

 The intentions of the act are to provide California residents with the right to: